Reset all filters Switch to grid view

 Read more

-Enjoy a twenty-minute open air performance between events, of traditional and modern songs from the sea with big harmonies.
-Hay Shantymen have been performing since 2018, at international shanty festivals such as Falmouth and Port Isaac, and have raised over £15,000 for their chosen charity, the RNLI.
-Under a new Musical Director, Grant Olding, their arrangements and harmonies are stronger than ever – always sung with engaging wit, warmth and friendship.
+Enjoy a 20-minute open-air performance between events and listen to some traditional and modern songs from the sea, full of wit, warmth and gusto.
+Hay-on-Wye’s very own sea shanty crew, Hay Shantymen, have been performing since 2018 at international shanty festivals such as Falmouth and Port Isaac, and have raised over £20,000 for their chosen charity, the RNLI.
+Their arrangements and harmonies are stronger than ever – always sung with a sense of lively, engaging friendship.

 Free – drop in